Altanis/sacre_dieu/README.md

 # Sacre Dieu

-A UCI compliant chess engine which may or may not be French.
+A UCI compliant chess engine that may or may not be French.

 ## Releases
 - `v1_basic`: negamax + a/b pruning + iterative deepening, only